What is the law on drug driving in the UK?

 - No previous convictions

-- If there was a genuine emergency requiring the defendant to drive
+- If there was a genuine emergency which required you to drive

-- If the defendant is the sole or primary carer for a dependant
+- If you are the sole/primary carer for a dependant

-- The controlled drug in their system had been prescribed or supplied for medical reasons
+- The controlled drug in your system was prescribed or supplied for medical reasons

-- They took the drug in accordance with directions provided by the prescriber
+- You took the drug in accordance with directions provided by the prescriber

 - Possession of the drug immediately prior to taking it was not illegal under the Misuse of Drugs Act 1971

-The driving offence solicitors at Lawtons have the expertise and experience necessary to defend cases of drug driving.
-For more information or to discuss an individual case with our team of specialist solicitors, please get in touch or call us on 0333 577 0522.
+For more information on drug driving charges or to discuss an individual case with our team of specialist solicitors, please get in touch or call us on 0333 577 0522.

 FAQs about Drug Driving Offences